Sirkles/JoshoEngine-Native/README.md

     SOFTWARE.

 The license for SimpleGameEngine must be included with every copy of the software that uses it, so every game/software that uses JoshoEngine must include it too.
 This does **NOT** mean that JoshoEngine can be distributed underneath this license!

+This software uses a modified version of the inih library by Brush Software from https://code.google.com/p/inih/ The inih library is distributed under the New BSD License:

+    Copyright (c) 2009, Brush Technology
+    All rights reserved.

+    Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+        * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+        * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+        * Neither the name of Brush Technology nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

+    THIS SOFTWARE IS PROVIDED BY BRUSH TECHNOLOGY ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL BRUSH TECHNOLOGY BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
+    LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+This software utilizes the FreeType library.